-One of the strongest reminders that we have entered the (ever-lengthening) holiday season is that first scent of evergreen.
+One of the strongest reminders that we have entered the holiday season is that first scent of evergreen.
 But while the smell of fir, pine, or spruce may be one of the most familiar parts of Christmastime, there are plenty of things about the beloved conifers that may not be so well-known.
-From surprising early holiday practices to current research being conducted to build a better tree, here are some lesser-known facts of these features of the holidays.
+From surprising early holiday practices to current research into building a better tree, here are some lesser-known facts about this holiday staple.

-Evergreen trees used to be seen as hedonistic, pagan symbols that had no place in connection with a religious celebration.
+Evergreen trees used to be seen as pagan symbols that had no place in a religious celebration.
 As far back as 1647, preacher Johann Conrad Dannhauer of the Strasbourg Cathedral criticized trees as “child’s play” that were getting more attention “than the word of God and the holy rites.”
-In the U.S., puritan governor William Bradford railed against the tree’s “pagan mockery.”
+In North America’s Plymouth Colony, Puritan governor William Bradford railed against the tree’s “pagan mockery.”
 The trees’ connection with the celebration of the winter solstice, which generally fell on December 21 or 22, was seen as antithetical to a proper Christian gathering.
-But as the tradition persisted, church leaders decided that if they couldn’t beat the decorated trees, they would co-opt them as part of their own Christmas celebration.
+But as the tradition persisted, church leaders decided that if they couldn’t beat the decorated trees, they would adopt them as part of their own Christmas celebrations.

 In southwest Germany during the 17th and 18th centuries, it was popular, particularly among the lower classes, to hang smaller trees from the ceiling or rafters.
-This allowed for a flashy display, but kept the goodies in the tree out of the reach of children.
-Some families even hung the tree upside-down, since “pointing the root toward heaven was supposed to imbue the tree with divine powers,” according to Bernd Brunner in his book Inventing the Christmas Tree.
+This allowed for a flashy display and kept the goodies in the tree out of the reach of children.
+Some families even hung the tree upside-down, since “pointing the root toward heaven was supposed to imbue the tree with divine powers,” according to Bernd Brunner, author of Inventing the Christmas Tree.
 In other German households, “Christmas pyramids” built of wood and covered with evergreen branches and candles would serve as the centerpiece of celebrations.

-England’s Prince Albert is credited with helping bring the Christmas tree from his native Germany to the English-speaking world, making it a well-publicized tradition in the royal household of his wife, Queen Victoria.
+Britain’s Prince Albert is credited with helping bring the Christmas tree from his native Germany to the English-speaking world, making it a well-publicized tradition in the royal household of his wife, Queen Victoria.
 Godey’s Lady’s Book editor Sarah Josepha Hale—one of the main advocates for a national Thanksgiving holiday—played an important role in promoting Christmas trees in the U.S. when her magazine published an illustration of the British royal family with their tree in 1850.
-She edited out Victoria’s crown jewels, Albert’s mustache and sash, and any reference to who the family were, transforming the picture from a piece of royal marketing to a paragon of middle-class, American, Christmas celebration.
-Albert would remain associated with the Christmas tree for years.
+She edited out Victoria’s crown jewels, Albert’s mustache and sash, and any reference to the family's identity, transforming the picture from a piece of royal marketing to a paragon of middle-class, American, Christmas celebration.
+Albert remained associated with the Christmas tree for years.
 Following his death on December 14, 1861, English families living in New York City reportedly draped their trees in black in honor of his memory.

 In its first decades in the U.S., Christmas trees held gifts in their branches more often than under them.
-Typical 1870s reports describe a “monster Christmas tree despoiled of its pendent treasures of candy, dolls, and toys of all descriptions” and a “mammoth Christmas-tree literally covered with pendent treasures.”
+Typical 19th-century reports describe a “monster Christmas tree despoiled of its pendent treasures of candy, dolls, and toys of all descriptions” and a “mammoth Christmas-tree whose branches hung heavy with Christmas toys and presents for the little ones” [PDF].
 Often these gifts included fruit, cakes, and candy that children would just pluck directly from the tree and enjoy.